stupidpupil/wimd_msoa/README.md

 Consider using quintiles or deciles.

 If you're looking at an area smaller than all of Wales, e.g. Merthyr Tydfil, then consider reranking *within* that area.

+Be aware that some MSOAs contain enormous variation in deprivation.
+For example, [*Birchgrove* in Swansea](https://wimd.gov.wales/geography/msoa/W02000173) contains both one of the [most](https://wimd.gov.wales/lsoa/w01000801) and one of the [least](https://wimd.gov.wales/lsoa/w01000800) deprived LSOAs in the country.
+(This script ranks the Birchgrove MSOA as the 157th most deprived out of 410 MSOAs in Wales.)

 # Source data